 What's So Special About Mexican Black Beans?

-Real Mexican black beans, cooked from dried, have a depth of flavor that canned beans simply cannot touch.
+Real Mexican black beans, cooked from dried, have a depth of flavour that canned beans simply cannot touch.
 The texture is creamy and tender, with skins that are soft but intact.
 Each bean holds its shape while yielding completely to your teeth.
 The broth surrounding them is dark, glossy, and rich with the essence of everything that simmered alongside: sweet onion, sharp garlic, aromatic epazote, and a hint of smokiness from a dried chile or a piece of bacon.

 What makes them special is the alchemy that happens over a few hours of gentle cooking.
 The starches release slowly into the liquid, creating a naturally thick, almost velvety sauce without any mashing or thickening agents.
-The beans absorb the flavors around them while contributing their own earthy sweetness to the pot.
+The beans absorb the flavours around them while contributing their own earthy sweetness to the pot.

 These are the beans you want next to your carne asada.
 The ones you smear on a warm tortilla with a little crumbled queso fresco.
 The ones you eat straight from the pot at midnight because you can't stop thinking about them.
 Make a batch this weekend.
 You'll understand.